zoisite-rb/zoisite-rb/guides/source/action_controller_advanced_topics.md

 Streaming and File Downloads
 ----------------------------

-Rails controllers provide a way to send a file to the user instead of rendering an HTML page.
+Zoisite controllers provide a way to send a file to the user instead of rendering an HTML page.
 This can be done with the [`send_data`][] and the [`send_file`][] methods, which stream data to the client.
 The `send_file` method is a convenience method that lets you provide the name of a file, and it will stream